OlioEngr/jexer/README.md

 License
 -------

-This project is licensed LGPL ("GNU Lesser General Public License") version 3 or greater.
+This project is licensed LGPL ("GNU Lesser General Public License", sometimes called the "Library GPL") version 3 or greater.
+You may freely use Jexer in both closed source (proprietary) and open source applications, however any changes you make to the Jexer code must be made available to your users.

 See the file LICENSE for the full license text, which includes both the GPL v3 and the LGPL supplemental terms.